Old World vulture: Diclofenac

-Poached Carcass Poisonings
+Poached carcass poisonings

 Poisoning accounts for a majority of vulture deaths in Africa.
 Ivory poachers poison carcasses with the intent of killing vultures, since vultures circling over a carcass alert authorities to a kill.
 An increase in demand for ivory has both increased the rate of elephant poachings as well as increased the rate at which vultures are killed off by consuming the poisoned elephant remains.
-In Kruger National Park, White-backed Vultures will be eradicated in the next 60 years if poisoned carcasses are not detected and neutralized.
+In Kruger National Park, white-backed vultures will be eradicated in the next 60 years if poisoned carcasses are not detected and neutralized.
 Eliminating carcass poisoning is challenging because it is far easier to carry out than to regulate.
 Park officials often lack the training to identify toxic chemicals before it is too late and calling on average community members to turn in perpetrators reports is challenging if financial incentives to do so are insufficient.

-Agricultural Poisonings
+Agricultural poisonings

 Vultures are also unintentionally poisoned when they consume carcasses of predators that have been poisoned by livestock farmers.
 For those who rely on livestock to make a living, illegal pesticides are often used on fruits, meats, or even the water in a wateringhole in order to eliminate large predators that threaten their livestock.
 Agricultural poisoning is relatively easy as it does not require specific skills and the poison is cheap with a long shelf life.

-Traditional medicine / belief and use
+Traditional medicine/belief and use

 Vultures in Africa are killed for use in traditional medicine as part of the African vulture trade.
 Vultures can be targeted for the industry directly or collected from other poisoning events, but close to 30% of vulture deaths recorded in Africa can be tied back to belief-based use.
 In South Africa, vulture consumption events have been estimated to occur 59,000 times a year.
 Vulture heads are believed to provide clairvoyance or good luck like winning the lottery.
 The length of time a vulture can be used by healers is dependent on size and species.
-Some healers have been recorded using Cape Vultures for 6 years because they are said to last longer than other species.
+Some healers have been recorded using Cape vultures for 6 years because they are said to last longer than other species.
 Others use 1-2 individuals a year but this rate is unsustainable given the estimated number of healers.